 There are eighteen (18) Officers and Members on the Board of the Global NGO Executive Committee (GNEC).
-All are elected by entities formally associated with UN DGC.
+All are elected by entities formally associated with UNDGC.
 Each term is two years.
-Nominations for 2022 Elections are accepted Between February 15 and March 31.
-(See details) Election results will be announced at the Annual Meeting in mid-June 2022.
+Nominations for 2024 Elections are accepted between March and April.
+Election results will be announced at the Annual Meeting in mid-June 2024.

-The GNEC and its partners will continue to offer leadership where requested and appropriate: in order to support, strengthen and further empower the communications and platforms for NGOs associated with UN DGC.
+GNEC invites volunteers, interns and representatives from UNDGC affiliated NGOs to work alongside the Board towards addressing and achieving the Sustainable Development Goals.
+Together with our partners, we will continue to offer guidance and leadership where requested and appropriate: in order to support, strengthen and further empower the communications and platforms for NGOs affiliated with the UNDGC.

 If you would like more info about NGO Reporter, or wish to subscribe: